patrickReiis/vitruvius-constructions/README.md

-# 3D Architecture Simulator on Nostr
+# Vitruvius Constructions

 A web-based 3D architectural design tool that allows users to create, share, and explore architectural projects on the Nostr network.
+Named after Marcus Vitruvius Pollio, the ancient Roman architect and engineer who wrote the foundational treatise "De Architectura".

 ## Features